AWildLeon/AWildLeon/README.md

 # Hey, I'm Leon 👋

-Sysadmin • Network Overlord • Hobby-Dev
+Sysadmin • Network Operator • Hobby-Dev
 AS213579 is mine.
 I run my own infra because… why not?

 I’m basically a **jack of all trades in IT**: